WestJet: 2022–present: Focus on Western Canada and strategic low-cost plan

+Acquisition of Sunwing

-On March 2, 2022, the WestJet Group announced its intent to acquire Canadian sun-focused airline Sunwing.
+On March 2, 2022, the WestJet Group announced its intent to acquire the Canadian low-cost airline Sunwing.
 Both WestJet and Sunwing reported that they had reached a mutual, definitive agreement for the merger.
 Following the close of the transaction, the two airlines would create a new "tour business operating unit" which would be led by current Sunwing CEO Stephen Hunter, which would bind the two airlines' vacation units - Sunwing Vacations and WestJet Vacations - together.
-The "tour business operating unit" would be based out of Sunwing's head office in Toronto, while the operations of Sunwing Airlines would be transitioned and managed atWestJet's head office in Calgary.
+The "tour business operating unit" would be based out of Sunwing's head office in Toronto, while the operations of Sunwing would be transitioned and managed at WestJet's head office in Calgary.
 The acquisition announcement was made shortly after WestJet's new CEO Alexis Von Hoensbroech assumed the role.
 Shortly after, the Canadian Competition Bureau was asked to review this intent.

-On October 26, 2022, the Canadian Competition Bureau sent a letter to the Ministry of Transportation under the Government of Canada, raising "significant concerns" and "uncertainty" on the acquisition.
-The letter raised concerns about the elimination of competition between the two airlines, which would result in "substantial lessening" or "prevention" of competition in the sale of airline vacation packages to Canadians, specifically to ones which are for sun destinations, such as to Mexico or the Caribbean.
+On October 26, 2022, the Canadian Competition Bureau sent a letter to Transport Canada under the Government of Canada, raising "significant concerns" and "uncertainty" on the acquisition.
+The letter raised concerns about the elimination of competition between the two airlines, which would result in "substantial lessening" or "prevention" of competition in the sale of airline vacation packages to Canadians, specifically for ones which are for sun destinations, such as Mexico or the Caribbean.
 The report stated that "the proposed transaction will result in one of Canada's largest integrated tour operations being acquired by one of its primary rivals in the provision of vacation packages."
 The report also stated that "overall, WestJet and Sunwing account for 37 percent of non-stop capacity between Canada and sun destinations, and 72 percent of non-stop capacity between Western Canada and sun destinations."
 The report also outlined warnings in which for the acquisition would take place, it would likely result in "higher ticket prices and lower services offered."